-Construction of body shall meet all requirements of FMVSS 220 (School Bus Rollover Protection), 49 CFR § 571.220, FMVSS 221 (School Bus Joint Strength), 49 CFR § 571.221, and all other applicable federal standards.
+Construction of public school bus body shall meet all requirements of FMVSS 220 (School Bus Rollover Protection), 49 CFR § 571.220, FMVSS 221 (School Bus Joint Strength), 49 CFR § 571.221, and all other applicable federal standards.

-Construction shall be of prime commercial quality steel or other material with strength at least equivalent to all steel as certified by bus body manufacturer.
+Construction shall be of prime commercial quality steel, or other material with strength at least equivalent to all steel as certified by bus body manufacturer.
 All such construction materials shall be fire resistant.

 Construction shall provide reasonable dust proof and watertight unit.

-Bus body (including roof bows, body posts, strainers, stringers, floor, inner and outer linings, rub rails and other reinforcements) shall be of sufficient strength to support entire weight of fully loaded vehicle on its top or side if overturned.
+Bus Body: The roof bows, body posts, strainers, stringers, floor, inner and outer linings, rub rails and other reinforcements shall be of sufficient strength to support entire weight of fully loaded vehicle on its top or side if overturned.
 Bus body as unit shall be designed and built to provide impact and penetration resistance.

-Side posts and roof bows.
-There shall be a body side post and roof bow fore and aft of each window opening.
+Side Posts and Roof Bows: There shall be a body side post and roof bow fore and aft of each window opening.
 This may be a continuous bow or two separate pieces effectively joined.

-Floor shall be of prime commercial quality steel of at least 14-gauge or other metal or other material at least equal in strength to 14-gauge steel.
+Floor: Shall be of prime commercial quality steel of at least 14-gauge or other metal or other material at least equal in strength to 14-gauge steel.
 Floor shall be level from front to back and from side to side except in wheel housing, toe board, and driver’s seat platform areas.
-When plywood is used, it shall be of ½ inch exterior B.B.
+When plywood is used, it shall be of one-half inch exterior B.B.
 Grade or equivalent and securely fastened to the existing steel floor.

-Roof strainers.
-Two or more roof strainers or longitudinal members shall be provided to connect roof bows, to reinforce flattest portion of roof skin, and to space roof bows.
+Roof Strainers: Two or more roof strainers or longitudinal members shall be provided to connect roof bows, to reinforce flattest portion of roof skin, and to space roof bows.
 These strainers may be installed between roof bows or applied externally.
 They shall extend from windshield header and, when combined with rear emergency doorpost, are to function as longitudinal members extending from windshield header to rear floor body cross member.
 At all points of contact between strainers or longitudinal members and other structural material, attachment shall be made by means of welding, riveting or bolting.

-H. Floor sills.
-There shall be one main body sill at each side post and two intermediate body sills on approximately 10 inch centers.
+H. Floor Sills: There shall be one main body sill at each side post and two intermediate body sills on approximately ten inch centers.
 All sills shall be of equal height, not to exceed three inches.
 All sills shall extend width of body floor except where structural members or features restrict area.
 Main body sill shall be equivalent to or heavier than 10-gauge and each intermediate body sill shall be equivalent to or heavier than 16-gauge, or each of all sills shall be equivalent to or greater than 14-gauge.
 All sills shall be permanently attached to floor.
 Connections between sides and floor system shall be capable of distributing loads from vertical posts to all floor sills.

-I. All openings between chassis and passenger-carrying compartment made due to alterations by body manufacturers shall be sealed.
-(See Item 60).
+I. All openings between chassis and passenger-carrying compartment made due to alterations by body manufacturers shall be sealed (see item 61.).

-A cover shall be provided for the opening to the fuel tank fill pipe.
+J. A cover shall be provided for the opening to the fuel supply container fill pipe.

-A moisture and rustproof removable panel shall be provided in the floor for access to the fuel tank sender gauge.
+K. A moisture and rustproof removable panel shall be provided in the floor for access to the fuel supply container sender gauge.
 It shall be designed for prolonged use and adequate fastening to the floor.

-42. Construction, Type A Vehicles.
+42. Construction, Type A Public School Bus

-Construction of body shall meet all requirements of FMVSS 220 (School Bus Rollover Protection), 49 CFR § 571.220, and all other applicable federal standards.
+Construction of public school bus body shall meet all requirements of FMVSS 220 (School Bus Rollover Protection), 49 CFR § 571.220, and all other applicable federal standards.

-Body joints created by body manufacturer shall meet the 60 percent joint strength provision required in FMVSS 221 (School Bus Body Joint Strength), 49 CFR § 571.221, for Type B, C, and D buses.
+Body joints created by body manufacturer shall meet the 60 percent joint strength provision required in FMVSS 221 (School Bus Body Joint Strength), 49 CFR § 571.221, for Types C and D public school buses.